Rebolon/Rebolon/README.md

 - 🔭 I’m currently working at Sogexia
 - 🌱 I’m currently improving my skills on Angular and RxJS
+-    I try to improve my Lead Developer skills

 ### Bio

 Keen on web development, i practice a lot of PHP over different frameworks like symfony or copix.
 Even if i also did some #dotNet, #java or #coldfusion, i liked workgin with #meteorjs (a so cool #nodejs platform for server-side Javascript).
-Front-end is also a new part of my job with #VueJS (v2... not started on v3) and #Angular (v2...15).
+Front-end is also a new part of my job with #VueJS (v2... not started on v3) and #Angular (v2...16).

 In 2014 i did a talk about meteor at #LyonJs organization (in french https://youtu.be/ncLUaIDmCDk?t=1045) , and since the #worldwidemeteorday i leaded a #meteorjs #meetup group in #Lyon for 3 years.